 View the Integrated Impact Assessment Scoping Report (consultation draft).

 Consultation on this draft scoping report took place between 25 August and 29 September 2017.

 Have a look at our integrated impact assessment for more information including the Scoping report.

-To be notified of future consultations, please email email@example.com so we can add you to our consultation database
+To be notified of future updates and consultations, please click here to complete our online form so that we can add you to our consultation database.

 The council formally adopted the latest version of Westminster’s City Plan (November 2016) on 9 November 2016 which includes the Special Policy Area and Policies Map Revision.